Credit: @prettypics64 on Instagram

 8 pm: Check into your hotel

 For a family-friendly stay, head to Marriott Residence Inn, Metro Center, with one- and two-bedroom suites to accommodate the kids, as well as free breakfast, and a pet-friendly policy in case Fido is part of your traveling family.
 For a more luxurious experience, check into Opera House Hotel (pictured).
 This historic property was at one time the great Bronx Opera House, hosting performances by Harry Houdini, the Marx Brothers, and John and Lionel Barrymore.
-The renovated hotel in its space offers nice perks like a complimentary cookie hour.
+The renovated hotel in its space offers nice perks like a continental breakfast and occasionally a complimentary cookie hour.

 7 am: Watch the sunrise at Orchard Beach